Working with Quarto

 So far we’ve mostly worked with chunk options, which are specific to the chunk they appear in.
 You can set many of these at the global document level, however, and there are also some options specifically for tailoring the document as a whole, regardless of chunk content.

-We’ve already looked at some global options, such as title, author, format and engine.
+We’ve already looked at some global options, such as title, author and format.
 Something that would go nicely with the first two is the date option.
 You could just write the actual date if you like, or you can use the today option:

-• Add the following to the options: date: today
+• Add the following to the document options: date: today

 4.1 Code folding